piccolo-orm/piccolo_api/docs/source/session_auth/introduction.rst

 There are several advantages to session auth:

 * A session can be invalidated at any time, by deleting a session from the database.
-* HTTP-only cookies are immune to tampering with Javascript.
+* HTTP-only cookies are immune to tampering with JavaScript.